arp242/goatcounter/tpl/_backend_sitecode.markdown

 `<head>` or anywhere in the `<body>` if your CMS doesn’t have an option to add it there.

+### Subresource integrity and versioning
+For most people `{{.CountDomain}}/count.js` should be fine, but if you want you can verify the integrity of the externally loaded script with SRI; currently published versions:

+- **v1** (25 Dec 2020, up to date with `count.js`):

+      <script data-goatcounter="{{.Site.URL}}/count"
+              async src="//{{.CountDomain}}/count.v1.js"
+              crossorigin="anonymous"
+              integrity="sha384-RD/1OXO6tEoPGqxhwMKSsVlE5Y1g/pv/Pf2ZOcsIONjNf1O+HPABMM4MmHd3l5x4"></script>

+This will verify the integrity of the script to ensure there are no changes, and browsers will refuse to run it if there are.

+You won’t get any updates, with this – the versioned script will always remain the same.
+Any existing version of `count.js` is guaranteed to remain compatible, but you may need to update it in the future for new features.

+### Self-hosting count.js
-You can also host the `count.js` script yourself, or include it in your page directly inside `<script>` tags.
+You can host the `count.js` script yourself, or include it in your page directly inside `<script>` tags.
 You won’t get any new features or other updates, but the `/count` endpoint is guaranteed to remain compatible so it should never break (any future incompatible changes will be a different endpoint, such as `/count/v2`).

 Be sure to include the `data-goatcounter` attribute on the script tag or set `goatcounter.endpoint` so GoatCounter knows where to send the pageviews to: